 Additional symptoms of not being able to break down chitinase include, but are not limited to:

 - Abdominal cramps and pain

 - Flushing of the skin

 Bananas as a Gluten Free Substitution

 Did you know you can use bananas as the main ingredient in pancakes?
 A very popular pancake recipe is simply mashed banana, egg, and a little pinch of cinnamon blended together.
 You can add a little almond flour for binding if you find the mixture too runny.
 A quick fry in some grass fed butter or coconut oil and then drizzle a little syrup on top, and you have a wonderful substitution for pancakes!
 Low carb, gluten free, and SO good for you!

 We love a good hunk of warm banana bread, especially one with chocolate chips!
 We wanted to share one of our favorite gluten free recipes with you.
 Hop on over to our gluten free banana bread recipe to discover one of the best banana bread recipes!
 This is a favorite amongst the gluten free and gluten eaters in our house!

-Final Thoughts: Are Bananas Gluten Free?
+TLDR; – Are Bananas Gluten Free?

-So, in conclusion, are bananas gluten free?
+Are bananas gluten free?
 Yes – bananas are gluten free.
 However, there is a small chance that someone with celiac disease or gluten intolerance could have a reaction to them.
 Additionally, bananas can be a problem for people with conditions like IBS, so it’s best to eat them in moderation if you have those conditions.
 If you have a gluten sensitivity and find bananas are upsetting your stomach, the best option is to eliminate them from your diet to see if your condition improves.